What is it?

 1) Modification of activity – small changes to the way you do things will avoid pain in the thumb base – you will already have worked this out!
 It is not worth avoiding painful activity altogether, since using the hand in the presence of pain does not harm the thumb in any way.

 2) Splints – Rigid splints (metal or plastic) are effective but make thumb use difficult.
-A flexible neoprene rubber support is more practical, and there are some rigid splints on the market which allow normal wrist movement and may make it easier to work whilst wearing the splint.
+A flexible neoprene rubber support is more practical.
+However, there are some rigid splints on the market which allow normal wrist movement and may make it easier to work whilst wearing the splint.
 Push Ortho Thumb Brace for Base of Thumb Arthritis

 3) Physiotherapy – working to maintain movement can delay the onset of stiffness.

 4) Simple painkillers – Although painkillers can be useful from time to time, the routine use of painkillers is not recommended.
-All painkillers carry a risk from the side effects, and although some painkillers such as ibuprofen can be effective for this type of pain, regular use can give rise to complications such as a stomach ulcer or cardiac problems.
+All painkillers carry a risk of side effects, and although some painkillers such as ibuprofen can be effective for this type of pain, regular use can give rise to complications such as a stomach ulcer or cardiac and kidney problems.
 Stronger painkillers can be addictive and are not recommended.

 6) Surgery – Surgery is a last resort, as the symptoms often stabilise over the long term and can be controlled by the non-surgical treatments above.